Berrimans Bare All

 A critical distinction exists between Christian teaching on modesty and psychological body shame.
 These are fundamentally different phenomena that purity culture and much of contemporary Christian teachings have unfortunately conflated.

 Christian modesty, properly understood, is something entirely different.
 It's not about fear or shame but about respect – for oneself, for others, and for context.
-It recognizes human dignity whilst acknowledging our social nature.
-Authentic Christian teaching affirms that God created the body and declared it "very good", that Christ himself took on human form (the Incarnation), and that our bodies are temples of the Holy Spirit.
+It recognises human dignity whilst acknowledging our social nature.
+Authentic Christian teaching affirms that God created the body and declared it "very good", that Christ himself took on human form (the Incarnation), and that our bodies are temples of the Holy Spirit (1 Corinthians 6:19).
 Body shame contradicts these core Christian affirmations.

 Whether one accepts this argument or not, it highlights the essential question: does contemporary Christian teaching about bodies promote virtue, or does it reinforce dysfunction?